janhicken/rules_kubebuilder/docs/rules.md

 This way, container images do not have to be re-downloaded every time the cluster is started.

 A kubeconfig for the cluster will be written to a filed named `${cluster_name}-kubeconfig.yaml` in the workspace root.
+If the environment variable `KUBECONFIG` is set, it will be written to that path instead.

 Running the rule multiple times is idempotent.